 Are these therapies safe?

-Most practices are noninvasive and low risk when delivered by trained providers.
-Safety hinges on proper training, hygiene, and clear communication with your medical team.
-Acupuncture has small risks like bruising or infection if not done correctly.
+Most approaches are noninvasive and low risk when delivered by trained providers.
+Safety depends on practitioner training, hygiene, and clear communication with your medical team.
+Acupuncture carries small risks (bruising, rare infection) when sterile technique is not followed.

 Can these approaches replace regular medical care?